Course

 Conclusion

-Acute pain is a public health emergency.
-If left untreated, pain can lead to depression, anxiety, reduced healing, non-compliance with medical treatment, longer hospital stays, poor quality of life, and even reduced patient satisfaction with the healthcare facility.
+Nurses should be knowledgeable about pain management techniques. left untreated, pain can lead to depression, anxiety, reduced healing, non-compliance with medical treatment, longer hospital stays, poor quality of life, and even reduced patient satisfaction with the healthcare facility.
 However, treating pain is not simple.
 It is a complex phenomenon that is experienced differently by everyone and influenced by many different factors.
-The nurse plays a vital role in identifying patients with unrelieved pain and advocating for better pain management strategies.

 References + Disclaimer